How to do Content Marketing Right

 SEO Research Mini Case Study

 I’ve found out on Ahrefs, there’s a huge content gap in this area.
-Basic rule of high traffic and low kw difficulty applies.
+The basic rule of high traffic and low kw's difficulty applies.

 This were my options: